 How do I invest in a Fannie Mae?

 The Federal National Mortgage Association (FNMA, or Fannie Mae) is a corporation set up by the U.S. government to encourage home ownership by buying mortgages from banks, thus freeing the banks to lend more money.
 They issued stock, and people can invest in it.
 The company issued spectacularly bad loans en masse, and went about as bankrupt as you can get during the real estate crash of 2008.
 It was bailed out by taxpayers and taken over by the government.

 During the era of drive-in movie theaters, the outdoor venues would have a snack bar and make PA announcements about the offerings on sale between the features.

-Geez, he has Ricky Ricardo Tourette syndrome.
+Geez, he's got Ricky Ricardo Tourette syndrome.

 Ricky Ricardo was the character married to Lucy on I Love Lucy (1951-1957).
 He was played by her real-life husband Desi Arnaz.
 Tourette syndrome is a brain disorder that causes those afflicted by it to make sudden vocal sounds or movements.

 Realistic makes one that says “explode, not explode.”

 Realistic was the house brand of electronics at RadioShack—very functional products, often at a low price, but with less style and frills than brand-name products.
 The brand name was largely moribund by the early 1990s, being replaced by Optimus, and was officially discontinued in 2000 when RadioShack cut a deal with RCA to sell their products instead.
 Founded in 1921, RadioShack filed for bankruptcy in 2015.

 Probably a reference to the invention exchange in Show 401, Space Travelers.

 Dwayne Schneider was the ever-present fix-it man on the sitcom One Day at a Time.
 He was played by Pat Harrington.